Guide to automating screenshots with Zapier

 An arrow pointing to the final Publish button

-🎉 Your Zap is complete and activated.
+🎉 Your Zap is complete.
 Now new screenshots for your configuration in PagePixels will automatically send to Google Chat.

 📝 Notes